fractaledmind/alfred_zotquery/README.md

 If you merely hit `return` on your chosen item, option 1 will occur and Zotero will open to that item.
 If you hit `option+return` when you choose your item, you will export an author-date reference.
 If you hit `control+return`, you will export a full citation of the item in Markdown format.

-The workflow defaults to APA style.
+The workflow defaults to Chicago (author-date) style.
 If you wish to use another of Zotero's CSL styles, you need merely change `style` key for the zot.item call in the action_export-md-format.py and the action_export-ref.py scripts.
 Here's what the code will look like and what you need to change:

 ![Updating the cache](/screenshots/action_export-ref_py-6.png)